Overview of Chronic Care Remote Physiologic Monitoring

 Is CPT Code 99453 reimbursed per device or per patient?
 For example, if a patient has two devices that require two separate education and setup appointments, is reimbursement available for both sessions?

 Is CPT Code 99454 reimbursed per device or per patient?
-For example, if a patient has a condition or conditions that require two separate monitoring devices for the same episode of care, is separate reimbursement available for the supply of each device?
+For example, if a patient has a condition or condition that require two separate monitoring devices for the same episode of care, is separate reimbursement available for the supply of each device?

 CPT Code 99454 can only be billed once per patient each 30 days, regardless of whether the patient is using one device or multiple devices.
 In order to bill this code, you must also collect 16 days of transmissions in that month.
 This code can be billed every month in which a patient transmits 16 days of transmissions in that specific month.